ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 kafka-console-producer --bootstrap-server broker:9092 --topic cluster-link-topic
 ```

-Now let's mirror the topic over the Cluster Link **note**: this mirror is created on your dedicated cluster in Confluent Cloud (don't try running this on the CP cluster):
+Now let's mirror that topic over the Cluster Link **note**: this mirror is created on your dedicated cluster in Confluent Cloud (don't try running this on the shell session on the CP cluster):

 ```bash
 confluent kafka mirror create cluster-link-topic --link on-prem-link